-Now to him who is able to do far more abundantly than all that we ask or think, according to the power at work within us .
+Now to him who is able to do more abundantly than all that we ask or think, according to the power that works in us .

-Today, I took Lucas for a follow-up appointment with his neurosurgeon, and he is pleased with his progress.
-If you were to look at an image of Lucas’ head today (CT Scan), you would see there is a golf size fluid-filled sack on the lower half of his “left brain.”
-Basically, the brain tissue atrophied when it came into contact with blood, hence, that part of his brain is non functional.
-The neurosurgeon told us that if he was just looking at the CT image, he would be very concerned.
-But seeing Lucas in person, and the flamboyant, talkative, energetic boy that he is, he has no worries at all.
-I’m so grateful to these doctors!
-Yes, it was a TEAM of doctors that assembled together at the ER that fateful day .
-Not coincidently, the only two pediatric neurosurgeons in the two nearby counties that I live by, were at THAT hospital THAT day.
-It was all part of God’s plan.
-Even through law enforcement questioned me as to why I brought my son to a hospital in “Y” county, when I lived in “X” county, and ultimately used that against me at my court hearing (more on that to come).
+Today I took Lucas for a follow-up appointment with his neurosurgeon, and he is pleased with his progress.
+If you were to look at an image of Lucas’ head today (CT scan), you would see that there is a golf-sized sac full of fluid in the lower half of his “left brain”.
+Basically, brain tissue atrophies when it comes in contact with blood, so that part of the brain doesn’t work.
+The neurosurgeon told us that if he was just looking at the CT scan, he would be very worried.
+But seeing Lucas in person, and the flamboyant, talkative, energetic kid he is, he has no worries.
+I am very grateful to these doctors!
+Yes, it was a TEAM of doctors that gathered in the emergency room on that fateful day .
+Not coincidentally, the only two pediatric neurosurgeons in the two nearby counties where I live were in that hospital that day.
+It was all part of God’s plan. even through of law enforcement questioned me about why I brought my son to a hospital in “Y” county, when I lived in “X” county, and finally used it against me in my court hearing (more on that below).

-As I reflect on that day, and look at my son today, I am beyond grateful that God is still in the business of performing miracles.
+As I reflect on that day and look at my son today, I feel so grateful that God is still working miracles.
 My son is a true miracle.
-Not only did he survive those 48 hours, he thrived.
-To God be the Glory.
+He didn’t just survive those 48 hours, he thrived.
+To God be the glory.